o1-labs/o1js/README-nix.md

 #### Fix

 Install `cargo` on your host machine.
-If doing so does not solve the problem, it is very likely that the whole Nix setup has gone wrong and it is very adviceable to install it from scratch.
+If doing so does not solve the problem, it is very likely that the whole Nix setup has gone wrong and it is very advisable to install it from scratch.

 ### Old path